GetStream/stream-chat-swift/docusaurus/docs/iOS/components/channel.md

 ## UI Customization

-You can customize how the `ChatChannelVC` looks by subclassing it and swap the component in `Components` config in case you are using the `ChatChannelListVC`:
+You can customize how the `ChatChannelVC` looks by subclassing it and swapping the component in `Components` config in case you are using the `ChatChannelListVC`:

 ```swift
 Components.default.channelVC = CustomChatChannelVC.self